 5. Prevent respiratory illness

-There is also a vaccination available for canine influenza virus, which may be recommended for your dog based on your location, your lifestyle, or the boarding facility requirements.
+There is also a vaccination available for canine influenza virus, which may be recommended for your dog based on your location, your lifestyle, or boarding facility requirements.

-Know your dog’s history
+Know your dog’s needs

 Knowing your dog’s genetic ancestry and the climates in which their ancestors acclimated can help you be more informed when it comes to their preparedness for colder weather.